 Learn how to manage a modify a test and choose to whom you wish to distribute the test.

-After a test or a survey is created, the next step is to deploy it to users in a course.
-This is a two-step process: adding the test or survey to a course area and then making it available.
+After a test or a survey is created, the next step is to deploy it (i.e., make it available to students).

-A Grade Center column is created automatically for each test created and linked in the course.
-A test that has been submitted, but not graded, is indicated with an exclamation mark—the needs grading icon.
+A Grade Center column is created automatically for each test created.
 Although Blackboard Learn scores many question types, some questions need to be graded manually, such as essays, short answer questions, and file response questions.

 Tour the Question Finder Feature (Movie, 04:36)

 Blackboard has a number of different questions types that you can add to your online tests, quizzes, and examinations.
 The following are individual movies that demonstrate how to add the various questions:

 - Creating a True or False Question (Movie, 02:25)

 - Creating a Multiple Choice Question (Movie, 02:54)